ibm-watson-data-lab/cloudant-food-tracker/part-3/README.md

 ## Configure for Your Cloudant Account

 If you downloaded the FoodTracker source code from the link above, then you must re-configure it to work with your own IBM Cloudant account.
-In FoodTracker, these credentials are simply hard-coded in the source code.
+For a simple example like FoodTracker, these credentials are simply hard-coded in the source code.
+If you want to generate a new API key for your app, see the section in [Part 2, Prepare Cloudant for the Food Tracker App][part-2-prep].

 1. Open `MealTableViewController.swift`
 1. In `MealTableViewController.swift`, find the section, `MARK: Cloudant Settings`